xuantho000k/ios_app_example/README.md

 # Overview

 This is a small movie's info app follow the MVC architecture patterns that has complex UI.
+Easy to change to other patterns like MVVM and so forth.

 - Autolayout, UIKit
 - Custom view, table view cell and collection with xib